jerobado/Study/ASP.NET Core/README.md

 - `_ViewStart.cshtml` file contains C# arbitrary code at the start of every view in your application.
 - should be located in the root of Pages folder

+**Web API**
+- exposes multiple URLs that can be used to access or change data on a server, typically accessed using HTTP
+- the server-side application that the client communicates with

 **wwwroot**
 - is a special folder wherein the browser is only allowed to access.
 This file include static files like CSS, JavaScript, images or static HTML file